5 Habits That Separate People Who Age Well From Those Who Don’t

 This matters for reasons most people never hear about:

-- Muscle is your primary glucose disposal site.
-When muscle mass declines, blood sugar regulation deteriorates.
-This is one of the primary drivers of Type 2 diabetes and metabolic dysfunction in aging adults.
+• Muscle is your primary glucose disposal site.
+When muscle mass declines, blood-sugar regulation deteriorates — one of the primary drivers of metabolic dysfunction in aging adults.

-- Muscle protects bone density.
-Resistance training is one of the most effective interventions for osteoporosis prevention — more effective than many medications.
+• Muscle protects bone density.
+Resistance training is one of the most effective interventions for supporting bone health as you age.

-- Muscle drives growth hormone production.
-Resistance exercise stimulates the hormonal environment that keeps you feeling young, sharp, and energized.
+• Muscle supports growth hormone production.
+Resistance exercise stimulates the hormonal environment that helps you feel sharp and energized.

 The muscle you’re building — or losing — in your 30s and 40s is what determines how you live in your 60s and beyond.